Body Composition Analysis

 Think about athletes, who tend to have high BMIs, but low body fat percentages.
 Or a desk-bound office employee at a healthy BMI who eats well.
 Sedentary adults working in offices who do not exercise are known to lose muscle mass, especially in their legs.
 This leads to a drop in weight in muscle mass, but fat remains.
 This can lead to high body fat percentages, even in individuals with “normal” weights and BMIs.

-I don’t recommend testing more frequently than every 4-6 weeks.
+We don’t recommend testing more frequently than every 4-6 weeks.
 That’s because it takes about that long to really differentiate significant changes.

 In order to have the most accurate measurements, these guidelines should be followed: